stedman/grade-fetch/README.md

 node run harvest
 ```

 The harvest process takes 10-15 seconds on average to complete.
 Please be patient.
+At present, it needs to be run manually to update data.

 On 1st run, a `student.json` data file is created in the data directory.
 Until I come up with a better process, delete this file at the beginning of each school year.